Fostering Laker Success

 To recruit, retain, and graduate youth that have experience with the foster care system with the goal of post-secondary completion at GVSU.

+We serve students who have experienced foster care.
 Through campus collaboration, we provide a supportive network to ensure their success on and off campus.
-Together we work to help students achieve their academic and personal goals.
+Together, we work to help students achieve their academic and personal goals.

 New program to help support foster youth